met1366/NADICS/README.md

 | stringFeatures | Only the columns containing strings in order to one-hot-encode. |

 # The UNSW Dataset
+The raw network packets of the UNSW-NB 15 data set was created by the IXIA PerfectStorm tool in the Cyber Range Lab of the Australian Centre for Cyber Security (ACCS) for generating a hybrid of real modern normal activities and synthetic contemporary attack behaviours.
+The number of records in the training set is 175,341 records and the testing set is 82,332 records from the different types, attack and normal.
+For information about the configuration data set and the method of the feature creation of the UNSW-NB15, please visit [3].

 ## Binary-classification with Random Forest